Vegan Jerky Options - They do exist!

 Primal Strips Vegan Jerky

-This vegan jerky is usually to find.
+This vegan jerky is usually easy to find.
 Many health food stores and places like Whole Foods Market tend to carry them, and you can easily find them online.
 Primal Strips are a vegan jerky that are made from wheat gluten, mushrooms, or soy, depending on the flavor variety.
 Their ingredients list is clean, so there's no unidentifiable items there.
 Primal Strips taste good, but the one problem I have with them is that you don't get much (maybe 2-3 bites) for around $1.40 each, because they are sold in single serving packages.
 That makes them pricy if you want to share them with the family.
 Now, here's my biggest issue with Primal Strips and it's something I wrote in my review of them back in 2009 - they are made in Taiwan!
 Yes, they are a product of Taiwan.
 I have an issue with that.
 These little snacks have traveled some 7,000 miles to make it to your store or home.
 I don't care for that, because of the carbon footprint.
 I think it's better to opt for a vegan jerky that is made in your home country.

 Sam's Harvest Soy Jerky